d0iasm/book.rvemu/src/hardware-components/02-memory.md

 ### Fetch-decode-execute Cycle

 We update the fetch-decode-execute cycle introduced in the previous page.
-The emulator continues to execute the cycle until `fetch` or `execute` fail.
+The emulator continues to execute the cycle until `fetch` or `execute` methods fail.

 <p class="filename">main.rs</p>